 - Reports on areas within corporate support such as HR, IT and Estates.

 I oversee Lancashire Constabulary and have responsibility for ensuring that the police force is efficient, effective and fair.
 My office has a process for looking into complaints that are made, and where matters are not within my remit (e.g. those matters that are to do with operational policing or a complaint against a police officer or staff, other than the Chief Constable); my office will pass those complaints to Lancashire Constabulary to respond.

 As Police and Crime Commissioner, I am only responsible for dealing with complaints about the conduct of the Chief Constable, not those against rank and file officers.

 The Joint Audit and Ethics Committee undertakes dip sampling of complaints made against police officers and staff of Lancashire Constabulary.

 Monitoring of the Professional Standards Department, and of high professional standards

 I am committed to ensuring that the highest possible professional standards are embedded across Lancashire Constabulary.
 Where misconduct or errors of judgement do occur, I will ensure a fair and rigorous disciplinary process.

-I publish a quarterly performance report on matters pertaining to police professional standards.
+I publish a bi-annually performance report on matters pertaining to police professional standards.